mfumagalli/Tjarno/Files/ngs_1.md

 mkdir Results
 ```
 ```
-MS=~/Software/msdir/ms
+MS=~/Software/msms/bin/msms
-SAMTOOLS=samtools
+SAMTOOLS=~/Software/samtools-1.5/samtools
 ANGSD=~/Software/angsd
 NGSTOOLS=~/Software/ngsTools
 ```

-We are using the commonly used software [ms](http://home.uchicago.edu/rhudson1/source/mksamples.html) to perform coalescent simulations under neutrality.
+We are using the software [msms](http://www.mabs.at/ewing/msms/download.shtml) to perform coalescent simulations under neutrality (and with selection, as we will see later).
 Please follow the link to get the manual, if interested (but not required).

 We also use a model previously estimated [here](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000695) for the evolution of Africans, Europeans and East Asians.